GrzegorzKozub/toys/README.md

 ## Next

-- NCase M2
+Ideas for the next build

-- Lian Li A3-mATX
+- NCase M2, Lian Li A3-mATX, Fractal Era 2

 ## Player